minerbra/Tunester-Database-GUI/README.md

 Chapter 5: Grouping Data with GROUP BY
 Understand how to group data using the GROUP BY clause. <br>
-Chapter 6: Modifying Data with INSERT, UPDATE, DELETE Dive into manipulating data in tables using INSERT, UPDATE, and DELETE statements. <br>
+Chapter 6: Modifying Data with INSERT, UPDATE, DELETE Dive into manipulating data in tables using INSERT, UPDATE, and DELETE. <br>
 Chapter 7: Joining Tables with INNER JOIN, LEFT JOIN, RIGHT JOIN Master the art of joining tables to retrieve data from multiple sources. <br>
 Chapter 8: Advanced SQL Concepts